websockets/ws/README.md

 });
 ```

-When the server runs behing a proxy like NGINX, the de-facto standard is to use
+When the server runs behind a proxy like NGINX, the de-facto standard is to use
 the `X-Forwarded-For` header.

 ```js